geoffreygao1/Pizza-Parlor/README.md

 Describe: Pizza.pizzaPrice()

-Test: It should return the price of the pizza based on the toppings and size
+Test: It should return the price of the pizza based on the toppings and size.
+The base pizza cost is $5, each topping costs $0.75, and the size multiplies the sum of the base price and toppings.
+Multipliers are small: 1, medium: 2, large: 3, extra-large: 4;
 Code: myPizza.pizzaPrice();
-Expected Output: 25;
+Expected Output: 13;

 Describe: Order()